28th Division Highway

-Another upgrade project was begin planned in 2013 to improve safety and reduce congestion in Centre County.
+Another upgrade project began being planned in 2013 to improve safety and reduce congestion in Centre County.
 The focus of the work would be a 3.75-mile-long section of US 322 from PA 144 to the Mifflin County line and cost $100 million.
 Full interchanges would be built just west of PA 144 and near Sand Mountain Road with a four-lane highway being built between those two points, staying as close to the current alignment as possible from west of the PA 144 intersection eastward to the top of Seven Mountains, and a two-lane connector would would be built along the stretch to serve local traffic.
 Full interchanges would allow the connector to have a smaller footprint and minimize impact to the surrounding state forest.
 Initial plans called for a partial interchange near PA 144, and while a full interchange would have a greater impact on agricultural land there, it would be offset by the minimized impacts throughout the rest of the project.
 Also, the two full interchanges would limit the number of homes that would have to be acquired, which stands at two but could increase as the project continues.
 The groundbreaking ceremony attended by PennDOT Secretary Barry J. Schoch joined Centre County officials for the long-awaited project took place October 29, 2014 near the Potters Mill VFW.
 "It is our daily mission to improve safety and keep Pennsylvania moving," Schoch said.
 "Thanks to Governor Tom Corbett’s leadership, Act 89, our transportation plan, makes the long awaited Potters Mills Gap project a reality.
 The completion of these three sections will ultimately improve safety for the thousands of people who travel on this roadway every day."
 Work on the project is expected to conclude in October 2020.

 US 322 Auxiliary Routes